jawahar-shazab/docs/docs/api.md

 GET /v1/users/:userId
 ```

-Retrieves details of a specific user by their ID.
+This API retrieves detailed information about a specific user, identified by `userId`.
+It includes data such as the user's name, email, role, and other profile information.

 #### 7.Update User